Find Affordable College Courses

 Full Visual & Performing Arts at University of California - Berkeley Report

-As a testament to the quality of education it offers, UCLA also is in the top 20% of our Best Visual & Performing Arts Doctor’s Degree Schools in the Far Western US Region ranking.
+UCLA excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Visual & Performing Arts Doctor’s Degree Schools in the Far Western US Region list.

 Read More…

-Out of the 12 schools in the Far Western US Region that were part of this year’s ranking, University of California - Davis landed the # 4 spot on the list.
-Located in the suburb of Davis, UC Davis is a public college with a fairly large student population.
+A rank of #4 on this year’s list means University of California - Davis is a great value for visual and performing arts students working on their doctor’s degree.
+Located in the small suburb of Davis, UC Davis is a public college with a very large student population.

-The average tuition and fees for an out-of-state graduate students at UC Davis are $28,710 a year.
+Out-of-state tuition fees for graduate students at UC Davis are $28,710 per year.

 Full Visual & Performing Arts at University of California - Davis Report